 Fats are largely misunderstood and avoided in many diets.
-However, lecithin is a naturally occurring, healthy fat that can help you reach your health goals.
-Whether you want to improve your liver function or balance your cholesterol, lecithin will get the job done.
-Read on to discover what foods have lecithin, and its other great health benefits.
+However, lecithin is a naturally occurring, healthy fat that may have myriad health benefits.
+Read on to discover what foods contain lecithin and how it affects the human body.

 What Is Lecithin?

 Lecithin is a term for a group of yellow-pigmented fatty substances.
-Lecithins generally contain groups of phospholipids, which are key structural and functional components of cell membranes in all animals and plants [R].
+Lecithins generally contain groups of phospholipids, which are key structural and functional components of cell membranes in all animals and plants .

 Lecithin maintains and stabilizes fat in many food products.
 They also provide texture to many foods and increase their shelf life.
-Lecithin has the ability to bind water and fat sources, making it a great additive to many desserts, chocolates, salad dressings, meats, and cooking oils [R, R, R].
+Lecithin has the ability to bind water and fat sources, making it a common additive to many desserts, chocolates, salad dressings, meat products, and cooking oils [4, 5, 6].